prajapati-priyanka/pine-apparel/README.md

 # Pine Apparel

-Pine Apparel is a latest fashion ecommerce website particulary for Women.
+Pine Apparel is a latest fashion ecommerce website particularly for Women.
 India's Biggest brand's dresses, tops, Kurta-Set, Sarees etc. are available at our website.

 ## Tech Stack
 - HTML